SFPC/sfpc.github.io/participate.md

 Alexander R. Galloway and Taeyoon Choi
 - Lectures: June 20th and June 28th, 2018, 6~9pm
 - Exhibition: June 20th to June 28th, 2018, 1~6pm
-- Uncomputable is now full.
-Please apply to be waitlisted.

 [Uncomputable](http://sfpc.io/uncomputable/): lectures and exhibition by Alexander R. Galloway and Taeyoon Choi.
 According to digital philosophers, the world is a computer and everything inside it is computable.
 But is this entirely true?
 What about things that fall outside the bounds of the computable?
 Alan Turing demonstrated that there are kinds of problems that are computable and kinds of problems that are not, providing a theoretical answer to the question of the uncomputable.
 But there is also a practical answer: how many computer cycles do you have at your disposal?
 If you want to crack high-grade encryption, can you afford to crunch the numbers until the sun burns out?
 In this project we will explore the realm of the uncomputable.
 In the digital realm the uncomputable appears in logical paradoxes and rational incompleteness.
 In the analog realm the uncomputable consists of all those things that remain ungovernable, unspeakable, or unseeable.
 Come explore with us the binary present, and the non-binary future.
 Come explore the uncomputable.